openmsi/openmsistream_short_course/cheat_sheets/01_setup_for_activities.md

 ### Install librdkafka (MAC ONLY)

 If you're working on a Mac system, you'll need a *system-wide* install of librdkafka.
+The easiest way to install librdkafka is to use the "homebrew" package manager.
+You can find instructions for installing homebrew [here](https://brew.sh/).

-You can check if it is already installed with:
+You may also need to install the XCode command line tools.
+You can check if they are already installed with:

     /usr/bin/xcodebuild -version

-If it's not installed, the easiest way to install librdkafka is to use the "homebrew" package manager.
-You can find instructions for installing homebrew [here](https://brew.sh/).
-With homebrew installed, you can install librdkafka by typing:
+If they're not already installed, you can install them with:

     xcode-select --install

+And then you can install librdkafka by typing:

     brew install librdkafka

 ## Cloning and installing this repository